How long does it take to charge an electric car? Depending on your charger type and battery, it can take anywhere from 1 to 72 hours.

-Reviewing this equation, the charge time is equal to the battery size in kilowatt-hours divided by the charger’s power.
-The 0.87 is an approximation of an EV’s charger’s efficiency.
+The charge time is equal to the battery size in kilowatt-hours divided by the charger’s power.
+While 0.87 is an approximation of an EV’s charger’s efficiency.

 Tesla Model 3 Long Range charging calculation using a Level 2 charger

-Let’s calculate the charging time for a Tesla Model 3 Long Range with an 82 kWh battery.
-We’ll charge the Model 3 using a Level 2 charger rated 7 kW.
+We’ll calculate the charging time for a Tesla Model 3 Long Range with an 82 kWh battery.
+The charger rating is 7 kW.

 Charge time = = 13.5 hours